barashe/bacpacs/README.md

 ```

 ### Read pathogenicity labels from a csv file
 bacpacs.read_labels() takes a csv file with two columns and no headers: the first column should list genome ids, and the second column should list pathogenicity labels.
-Genome ids should match the original genomes file names.
+Genome ids should match the original genome file names.
 For example: for a genome file named org1.faa, the csv file should list an 'org1' genome id.
 Pathogenicity should be boolean: True for pathogens, False for non-pathogens.
 Note that we include the corresponding feature matrix (X_pred), to ensure that the order of the returned labels corresponds to the order of the genomes in the feature matrix.

 In[6]
 ```python